-Among things to get used to when moving to Switzerland, is navigating new grocery stores, odd items on shelves you haven't seen before and especially managing to get your favorite roast or cut of meat that you so easily find back home can also be quite the challenge.
-Luckily for you, we came upon a brilliant blog to help take all the guesswork out of this process.
-Soon you'll be ordering at your neighborhood butcher like a pro.
+Among things to get used to when moving to Switzerland is navigating new grocery stores with odd items on shelves you haven't seen before.
+Managing to get your favourite roast or cut of meat that you so easily find back home can also be quite the challenge.
+Luckily for you, we came upon a brilliant blog that takes all the guesswork out of this process.
+So much so that you'll be ordering meats at your neighborhood butcher like a pro.
 We'd like to thank Andie Pilot and her Helvetic Kitchen blog, complete with extensive explanations and fetching illustrations.

 Every country butchers its animals slightly differently.
 As I am always confused about the cuts and what they are called, I attempted to educate myself.
 So, I did some extensive googling and read a book about Swiss meats (see resources below).
 Now please accept my best renderings of the Swiss, US, and UK cuts of beef.
 (Not every single cut is directly translated, because unless you have a native butcher, you won't necessarily find the cuts you would find at home.

 The front half of the cow is normally meat that becomes its best self after a longer cooking time and some tender loving care.

 Brust—brisket (UK)—plate (US)

 In Switzerland, they often use the Brust and Federstück as boiling meats, called siedfleisch (I've seen this called boiling beef in English).
 Federstück is typically the meat you would use for Siedfleischsalat.
 If you're looking to make brisket, pho, corned beef or pastrami, these are the cuts for you.

 The Swiss often use this part of the cow for stews and soups, but in the US one part is the quick frying flank steak (skirt steak in the UK) and the rest is normally ground.